Investigator Led Trials on the Horizon for Pancreatic Cancer

 Over the past two years, through collaboration between Breakthrough Cancer Research and Dr David Linehan of the Wilmot Cancer Institute (Rochester, NY), we have been investigating novel strategies for harnessing the patient’s immune system to fight pancreatic cancer.
 Our research involves targeting features of pancreatic tumours known to prevent recognition by the immune system.

-Our recent work has shown that a novel immune therapy which excludes suppressive myeloid cells from tumours, provides an anti-tumour response in pre-clinical models.
-This has directly resulted in an upcoming Phase 1 clinical trial for patients that have completed first line chemotherapy.
+Our recent work has shown that a novel immune therapy that excludes suppressive myeloid cells from tumours, provides an anti-tumour response in pre-clinical models.
+This has directly resulted in an upcoming Phase 1 clinical trial for patients who have completed first-line chemotherapy.

 Additionally, we have shown that a novel immune modulator that stimulates T-cells to infiltrate and recognise tumours, can be coupled with clinically available immunotherapeutic agents such as anti-PD1.
 This treatment has been shown to be effective in other cancers but our team has recently shown that it can also be effective in pancreatic cancer.
 This has resulted in an upcoming Phase 1 clinical trial for use alongside chemotherapy and other immunotherapies in patients with metastatic disease.